 If you work in an office or in a college environment where they may need to access a number of different PCs, I think you will find GlassOuse especially useful.
 Instead of installing specialist software on all of them you can access any of them just by using GlassOuse.
 Simple!

 GlassOuse is not affected by sunlight as it works by Bluetooth not infrared, so I can have my room as bright as I want.
 The mouse movement is faster and more sensitive, plus it’s much easier and quicker to click.
 I can click by biting on the blue bit in the photograph below.
-So as I can click by myself I don’t need to use Softype as much.
+So as I can click by myself I don’t need to use additional clicking software such as Softype as much as I do without GlassOuse.

 The GlassOuse is particularly good for playing on PC or smart phone games that require fast mouse movements.
 I can now play games like Age of Empires or Angry Birds easily.
 The swift movement of the mouse and the ease of clicking mean that I can respond quickly to events in the game.